meredori/arc-companion/docs/workbench-upgrades.md

 - Use the official wiki pages such as <https://arcraiders.wiki/wiki/Workshop>.
 - Each workbench typically has three upgrade levels.
 Record the level number, the exact requirement list, and any crafts/unlocks the level grants (if relevant).
-- Add the data to `static/data/raw/hideout-modules.json`.
+- Add the data to `static/hideout/<module>.json` (one file per bench).
 Each module entry mirrors the upstream export and lists its levels plus item requirements:

 ```jsonc
 {